 Forwarding a command

-It is possible to send commands from the Signals list and the Signal detail widgets.
+It is possible to send commands from the Signals list, Signal detail and Signals boxes widgets.
 Once commands visualization has been enabled in widget menu, orders buttons will be shown, if the device is appropriately configured.

 Orders forwarding consists in data publication on the commands topic, is therefore not possible having a feedback on the actual value update.
 Depending on the type of device used as MQTT client, wait the proper time before reloading the widget and see the updated value.

 - MQTT broker uses a cache to store topics.
 It may take up to 15/20 minutes before a new topic to be visible;